 If you’ve ever been to a party at my house then you know that pretzel party sticks are pretty much the most popular treat I make, regardless of the occasion.
-There are 10 kids in our extended family, and every one of them’except the baby’bolts for the salty-sweet confections as soon as they walk in the door.
+There are 10 kids in our extended family, and every one of them bolts for the salty-sweet confections as soon as they walk in the door.

 I like them because, not only are they a no-bake treat that couldn’t be easier to make, but they can also be customized to suit any theme or occasion with a quick switch of the coloured dipping chocolate or decorative sprinkles.

-In fact, I’ve made pretzel party sticks for a few of the parties we’ve shared here on PartySavvy.
-Last fall, I made ‘pretzel crayons‘ instead of pencil crayons for the art party, and on my own blog I made monster-inspired snack sticks as a Halloween treat for my son’s class, as well as a jar of coloured confections for my son’s birthday last spring.
+In fact, I’ve made pretzel party sticks for a few of the parties I’ve hosted.
+Last fall, I made pretzel crayons instead of pencil crayons for an art party, and on my own site, I made monster-inspired snack sticks as a Halloween treat for my son’s class, as well as a jar of coloured confections for my son’s birthday last spring.

 A bit about making these treats: I find it easiest to melt the chocolate on the stove using the double-broiled method.
 Place a heat-proof bowl over a pot of simmering water and leave the chocolate alone until it’s mostly melted, at which point you can begin stirring it with a rubber spatula until thick and glossy.
 I’m partial to candy melts (the chocolate discs) which melt more evenly than chips for some weird reason.